bharatprakashparakh/Kaiburr-Task4/README.md

   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/9.View%20by%20name%20result.PNG)

-* **Returns an error as response if platforms with given name is not present in database**
+* **Returns an error as response if platforms with given name is not present in database.**

   Input